Avaiga/taipy-doc/docs/tutorials/fundamentals/5_rag_chatbot/index.md

 # Step 2: LLM

-The first step is to create a *query_llm* function which takes the user’s question or instruction, and returns the response from the LLM.
+The first step is to create a *query_llm* function which takes the user's question or instruction, and returns the response from the LLM.
 The RAG-functionality used in this tutorial is **framework-agnostic** — the code is easily adaptable for you to use your favorite models that best fit your use case.
 As a starting point, you may copy our example using LangChain to serve the Mistral-7B-Instruct-v0.2 LLM from Hugging Face.